-- staff should be familiar with the pupil's preferred communication methods and the way their autism and/or learning disability presents, e.g. signs, symbols, social stories and pictorial representation and be supported by specialist staff e.g. SaLT - specific programmes supported by SaLT to help in the teaching of 'who' questions e.g. Who, When.
-Along with more specific sessions teaching key vocabulary around feelings and body parts - regular communication with Parents/Carers to be alert to changes in behavioural presentation and health concerns - discussions with other key professionals around changes in behaviour and presentation - 2.6 This policy shall meet the requirements of the Independent School Standards 2019
+- staff should be familiar with the child or young person preferred communication methods and the way their autism and/or learning disability presents, e.g. signs, symbols, social stories and pictorial representation - staff should be supported in the above area by specialist staff e.g. SALT - specific programmes supported by SALT to help in the teaching of 'who' questions e.g. Who, When.
+Along with more specific sessions teaching key vocabulary around feelings and body parts - regular communication with Parents/Carers to be alert to changes in behavioural presentation and health concerns - discussions with other key professionals around changes in behaviour and presentation - 2.6 This policy shall meet the requirements of the Independent School Standards 2019.